GPlates/new-gplates-website/src/pages/docs/user-manual/Controlling_View.md

          <td class="icon">
             <img src="./images/icons/note.png" alt="Tip">
          </td>
-         <td class="content" >If the value entered in the `Alpha channel` option is less than 255 then the globe will be semi-transparent and you will be able to see the rear of the globe (and geometries/rasters on the rear) through the front of the globe.</td>
+         <td class="content" >If the value entered in the `Alpha channel` option is less than 255 then the globe will be semi-transparent and you will be able to see the rear of the globe (and geometries/rasters on the rear) through the front of the globe.
+This has no effect in the 2D map views.</td>
       </tr>
    </tbody>
 </table>